 Yes, Most Anytime Fitness clubs have bench press weights and exercises.
-Some trainers ensure that the users get the proper form and weight limit during lifting.

 Basically, bench press refers to exercises taken under a weight bar of varying weights.
 The goal of the bench press is to enhance upper body muscle mass (specifically the chest, shoulders, and triceps), strength, and endurance.